davnovak/SingleBench/README.md

 )
 ```

+If any projection result is needed multiple times (the same projection module and, if *n*-parameter is specified, the same *n*-parameter value is set), it is only produced once and recycled later.

 Finally, we can construct a `Benchmark` object with these settings.
 For demonstration, we use the package `HDCytoData` to retrieve a cytometry dataset as a `SummarizedExperiment` object for use in our benchmark.
 We will only want to keep *type* markers and use an *asinh* (cofactor = 5) transformation.
-We also specify that there exists a label for unannotated cells ('*unassigned*'), which needs to be handled differently when calculating supervised evaluation metrics.
+We also specify that there exists a label for unannotated cells ('*unassigned*').
-For evaluating stability of results, we will run each clustering step 5 times.
+To evaluate stability, we will run each clustering step 5 times.

 ```
 library(HDCytoData)